 Roger Mellen, Ph.D. – Associate Professor

-Roger P. Mellen is an associate professor in the Department of Journalism and Mass Communications at New Mexico State University in Las Cruces, New Mexico.
+Roger P. Mellen is an associate professor in the Department of Journalism and Media Studies at New Mexico State University in Las Cruces, New Mexico.
 He is responsible for teaching video production, television reporting, mass media history, mass media ethics, radio and TV scriptwriting and performance, and mass communication law, among other courses.
 With Mellen’s broadcast news experience, he works with the students who produce News22 on the local public television station.
 Dr. Mellen has worked in commercial television news and online journalism.
 His industry experience includes: Senior Producer/Writer, WJLA-TV.
 Washington, DC; Assistant News Director, WHTM-TV, Harrisburg, PA; and Newscast Producer, WCNC-TV, Charlotte, NC.
 Mellen has also worked as an assignment editor and video journalist at local television stations around the country and at CNN and SNC.
 His work has won many awards including Associated Press, UPI, and National Academy of Television Arts and Sciences (Regional Emmy) for best newscast.
 His B.A. is in broadcast journalism from Hampshire College, his M.A. is in mass communications from the University of Denver, and his Ph.D. is in American history from George Mason University.
 Dr. Mellen’s scholarly research explores the Virginia colonial origins of the free press clause of the First Amendment.
 Learn more about Dr. Mellen’s research here.

 Tel: (575) 646-7658

 Nicholas Miller, M.A. – College Assistant Professor and News22 Director